 If It Were Mine

-I would firstly strim the access track, then clear an open area to create a space for overnighting, perhaps assembling some hammocks between trees.
+I would firstly strim the access track, then possibly yield a little fire wood for the family hearth.
 A small amount of coppiced hazel might not go amiss for practising bushcraft with friends and family.

 Please remember some management operations require approval and/or a licence.